Menu

 It’s worth noting that you won’t be able to receive the same amount of money through income protection insurance as you were making when you were still actively working.
 In most cases, the amount of income you can claim will be about half to two-thirds of how much you were making from your job (before tax).

 You also have to wait at least four weeks before you can claim income protection payments after you’ve become disabled or fallen ill.
-At the same time, you have the option to have payments start up to two years after the date you stopped receiving your regular income.
-The reason for this is that you might be able to claim statutory sick pay for a period of time, or your employer might give you sick pay.
+At the same time, you can have payments start up to two years after you stopped receiving your regular income.

 This type of insurance is designed to help policyholders maintain their financial security and cover their everyday living expenses when they cannot earn an income from employment.